 There are calculators available for almost any purpose you can imagine, below is a list available for mortgage purposes.

 The next benefit is the simple idea that the mortgage calculator allows you to play with the numbers at will to understand precisely how changes affect your monthly payment.
-By playing with the different amounts, you can figure out the best way to get what you want in a realistic way.
+Therefore, by playing with the different amounts, and loan terms of 30 years or even 25 years, you can figure out the best way to come to a repayment that you are comfortable with.

 When buying a house, people often find they are unsure of how much they can afford.
 How does Interest rate or deposit impact the price they can afford to pay for a house?
 What is the maximum purchase price?
 Some people believe they can pay a certain amount but can pay more.
 Being informed will allow you to buy better and give you an advantage when negotiating with the vendor.

-Mortgage calculators are a fantastic resource as a first step to securing a mortgage or buying a house.
+Mortgage calculators are a fantastic resource as a first step to securing a mortgage or buying a house as an owner occupier.
 The pure nature of a calculator is also its most significant limitation; there are many factors to consider in obtaining a mortgage that a calculator does not cover.
 For example, a calculator does not look into your creditworthiness or the impact a credit default has on the interest rate or the amount you can afford.
 It also does not consider or have the ability to work out exact loan costs for your particular situation.
-A Mortgage Calculator should be viewed as a first step asset to obtaining a mortgage, but know they have their limitations.
+A Mortgage Calculator should be viewed as a first step asset to obtaining a mortgage and understanding the repayments.
+However, they do have their limitations.

-When using a mortgage calculator, you can begin to educate yourself on what you can afford the necessary costs and the benefits of various loan situations.
-You can have ready access to online calculators or even computer-based calculators without dealing with a lenders sales pitch.
+When using a mortgage calculator, you can begin to educate yourself on what you can afford the necessary costs, and the benefits of various loan situations.
+You can have ready access to online calculators or even computer-based calculators prior to discussing with a lender or mortgage broker.

 Calculators are great as a first step to obtaining a loan or a mortgage but know the limitations.
 Where possible, make a call to a mortgage broker or a lender as the next informed step to obtaining a mortgage.
-However, this is particularly true when using calculating debt consolidation home loans or when trying to restructure a mortgage.
+However, this is particularly true when calculating a debt consolidation for a tax debt or other debt or when trying to restructure a mortgage and work out a payment amount.
 You don’t want to go through the effort of failed applications if refinancing needs to be done quickly.